hannahlu/comp110-journal/README.md

 >[4] Kammann, R. The comprehensibility of printed instructions and the flowchart alternative.
 Human Factors 17, 2 (1975), 183-191.

 >[5] Mayer, R.E.
 Different problem-solving competencies established in learning computer programming with and without meaningful models.
 J. Educ.
 Psych.
 67, 6 (1975), 725-734.

+>[6] E. G. Gilbert, D. W. Johnson and S. S. Keerthi, "A fast procedure for computing the distance between complex objects in three-dimensional space," in IEEE Journal on Robotics and Automation, vol. 4, no. 2, pp. 193-203, Apr 1988.